 Perhaps the Israelis are right to feel paranoid.
 In 61 years of existence, the nation has found it difficult to convince its neighbours it should exist at all.
 Border travel is only possible to Sinai and to Jordan where a three-hour grilling is likely from suspicious hosts that prefer their visitors to arrive and leave via the front door at Ben Gurion airport.
 At Allenby Bridge where I arrived from Jordan, the Israelis wanted to know where I’d been and where I was going.
 They wanted to know where I was staying in Israel.
-They particularly liked to know if I was going to the West Bank or Gaza.
+They particularly wanted to know if I was going to the West Bank or Gaza.
 I lied and told them I wasn’t.

 Despite its first world status in a third world Arab region, Israel has never properly dealt with the people it shares Palestine with.
-Like the Jews, the Palestinian Arabs also have an affinity with their land and they know 1948, the year the Israeli state was founded, as Al Nakbar – “The catastrophe”.
+Like the Jews, Palestinian Arabs also have an affinity with their land and they know 1948, Israel foundation year, as Al Nakbar – “The catastrophe”.
 Hundreds of thousands were forced off their land and became refugees in the West Bank, Gaza, Jordan and southern Lebanon.

 The Palestinians weren’t wanted anywhere, but Lebanon was particularly difficult.
 This small but vibrant country has long been a strategic melting pot.
-It was already a patchwork of different religious groups before 100,000 mainly Sunni Islam Palestinian arrived.
+It was already a patchwork of different religious groups before 100,000 mainly Sunni Islam Palestinians arrived.
 Most were treated with hostility.
 There hasn’t been a census in Lebanon since 1932 because the powerful Christian Maronites don’t want confirmation the population is shifting towards Islam.
-The arrival of the Palestinians was a major factor in the complex civil war that tore the country apart between 1975 and 1990.
-The Mediterranean metropolis Beirut was destroyed many times over, the US and Israelis were dragged in and Syria established a fragile hegemony over the warring tribes.
+The Palestinian arrival was a major factor in the complex civil war that tore the country apart between 1975 and 1990.
+Beirut was destroyed many times over, the US and Israelis were dragged in and Syria established a fragile hegemony over warring tribes.

-The Lebanese Palestinians were disenfranchised and living in squalid camps.
-These camps were the seeds for the PLO which used the cover of the civil war to wage counter-insurgency across the border on Israel.
+Lebanese Palestinians were disenfranchised and living in squalid camps.
+These camps were the seeds for the PLO which used the cover of the civil war to wage counter-insurgency across the Israeli border.
 In April 1982, a PLO splinter group shot an Israel diplomat in London.
-Although the victim survived, this was the excuse Israel needed to invade southern Lebanon.
+Although the victim survived, Israel used this excuse to invade southern Lebanon.
 They established a buffer zone with tacit American support.

 Over two days, they went on a reign of terror.
 There is no agreed list of casualties but the Red Cross counted 300 deaths and said there were many more.
 Israel admitted 800 civilians died.
-Palestinian bodies, including Red Crescent say the death toll was several thousand.
+The Red Crescent says the death toll was several thousand.
 Israel did not call off the slaughter until a TV journalist named Ron Ben-Yishai threatened to tell the world.
-An Israeli inquiry blasted the IDF for doing nothing to stop the genocide.
+An Israeli inquiry blasted the IDF for not stopping the genocide.